top of page

 Minimum size cage for a Hedgehog is approximately 25"long x 17" wide x 15" Tall or Larger

-Although bins are often promoted by some breeders and a few caregivers, as a cheap substitute for a proper enclosure, these enclosed plastic or glass bins are generally unsuitable to keep a hedgehog in for any length of time.
-They deprive all animals of the their natural ability to maximize the use of their senses; seeing, hearing, smelling, etc..
+Although bins are often promoted by some breeders and a few caregivers, as a cheap substitute for a proper enclosure, these enclosed plastic or glass bins are unsuitable to keep a hedgehog in for any length of time.
+They deprive all animals of their natural ability to maximize the use of their senses, seeing, hearing, smelling, etc.

 Of course we all want our pets to be safe and occasionally, even when we put a lot of thought when choosing a proper cage for our pet, it is always possible for an accident to happen but still we all need to keep in mind that keeping an animal in an enclosed humid space where bacteria, molds and fungus can grow, is surely nothing short of, an accident (injury) waiting to happen.